puzzlef/pagerank-levelwise-dynamic/README.md

 All outputs are saved in [out](out/) and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input data used for this experiment is available at the [Stanford Large Network Dataset Collection].
+This experiment was done with guidance from [Prof. Dip Sankar Banerjee] and [Prof. Kishore Kothapalli].

 <br>